 - Apple TV

 Don’t be disheartened if your favorite streaming app or video calling is not on the list.
 As app developers can build the feature using Apple’s PiP Mode APIs.
 So, a lot more apps may eventually follow suit.

 Although, if you don’t have a YouTube Premium account, you might need a workaround to see a YouTube video in PiP mode.

-Once you have installed iOS 14 on your device, the mode is auto-activated.
+Once you have installed iOS 14 or 15 on your device, the mode is auto-activated.

 - Play a Video on any supported app

 - Now tap on the PiP Mode icon or navigate to Home Screen, the video will instantly minimize